kiyoon/version-pioneer/README.md

 ## ❓ Why this fork?

-I've used versioneer for years and I like the format and dynamic resolving version for development.
-But,
+I have used versioneer for years, and I like the format and dynamic resolution of versions for development.
+However,

 1. It doesn't support any build backends other than `setuptools` (like `pdm`, `hatchling`, `poetry`, `maturin`, `scikit-build`, etc.)
 2. It doesn't support projects that are not Python (like Rust, Chrome Extension, etc.).